rjdirisio/pyvibdmc/docs/getting_started.rst

     # or
     harm_coord = np.zeros((8000,1,1))

-    #The Potential object doesn't need a .so file if you are using a python potential, just the function that calls it.
+    #The Potential object doesn't need a .so file if you are using a python potential
     harm_pot = pm.Potential(potential_function=pot_func,
                                    python_file=py_file,
                                    potential_directory=pot_dir,